When a Blessing Is a Curse: The Scam Targeting Asian Seniors

 Published In Blog

 It’s often called the Silent Epidemic — the various scams and schemes used to bilk seniors out of their money and valuables.
 “Silent” because the victims, often frail and vulnerable older people, are more often than not too frightened, too embarrassed or too ashamed to tell anyone — including family members and friends — that they’ve been caught up in an abusive trap, much less alert police or other authorities.
-Experts estimate that only one in 44 victims of fraud report such crimes.
-And they say it’s simply easier to exploit a senior citizen, especially one with cognitive impairments or one living alone and vulnerable, than it is to rob a bank.
+Many of these crimes likely go unreported, according to the FBI. hey say it’s simply easier to exploit a senior citizen, especially one with cognitive impairments or one living alone and vulnerable, than it is to rob a bank.

 One of the most pernicious of these crimes, The Blessing Scam, originated in China and Hong Kong, but makes the rounds in waves in the United States every couple years — and there’s an uptick of it now.
 Hardest hit are cities with high concentrations of Chinese residents including Los Angeles, New York, and San Francisco.